-- 1 cup (2 sticks or 230g) unsalted butter, softened to room temperature
+- 1 cup (2 sticks or 226g) unsalted butter, softened to room temperature

-- 3–4 cups (360–480g) powdered (confectioners') sugar
+- 3–4 cups (360–480g) confectioners’ sugar

-- 2 Tablespoons (30ml) heavy cream*
+- 2 Tablespoons (30ml) heavy cream, at room temperature*

-- 1/4 teaspoon peppermint extract (or more, see recipe instructions)
+- 1/4 teaspoon peppermint extract (or more; see recipe instructions)

-- 2 drops green food dye
+- 2 drops green gel food coloring (optional)

 - 2/3 cup (120g) mini chocolate chips

-- Whisk together the flour, baking powder, and salt in a medium sized bowl.
+- Whisk the flour, baking powder, and salt together in a medium bowl.
 Set aside.

-- Make the frosting: beat softened butter on medium speed with an electric mixer.
-Beat for about 30-60 seconds until smooth and creamy.
-Add 3 cups of powdered sugar, cream, peppermint extract, and food coloring.
+- Make the frosting: In a large bowl, using a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium-high speed until smooth and creamy, about 2 minutes.
+Add 3 cups of confectioners’ sugar, heavy cream, peppermint extract, and food coloring (if using).
 Increase to high speed and beat for 3 minutes.
-Add more powdered sugar if frosting is too thin (up to 4 cups) or more cream if mixture is too thick.
-Add salt if the frosting is too sweet.
-You may also add more food coloring if desired or more peppermint extract if it is not minty enough.
-Stir in the chocolate chips by hand.
+Add more confectioners’ sugar if frosting is too thin (up to 4 cups) or more cream if mixture is too thick.
+Taste, and add salt if it’s too sweet.
+I usually add a pinch.
+You can also add more food coloring if desired, or more peppermint extract if you want a stronger mint flavor.
+Using a rubber spatula, fold in the chocolate chips by hand.